some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

-An eventgroup shall be identified using the Eventgroup-ID.
+An eventgroup shall be identified using the Eventgroup ID.

 .. feat_req:: 🎯
     :id: feat_req_someip_546